QGEP/docs/en/admin-guide/interlis-io/index.rst

 Usage (GUI)
 ^^^^^^^^^^^^^

-Enable developer mode
+Enable admin mode
 -------------------------------------------------

-In the `plugin>QGEP>settings` dialog, under the `Developer options` tab, ensure `Developer mode` is enabled.
+In the `plugin>QGEP>settings` dialog, under the `Developer options` tab, ensure `Admin mode` is enabled.
 Restart QGIS.
 You should now see new `import` and `export` buttons in the QGEP toolbar.

 - .. figure:: images/toolbar.png